Upgraded medical, dental clinic opens for Marines and Sailors at Marine Air Station New River

 |0

-This work, Upgraded medical, dental clinic opens for Marines and Sailors at Marine Air Station New River, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Upgraded medical, dental clinic opens for Marines and Sailors at Marine Air Station New River, by Riley Eversull, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.